What Are the Best Family Travel Tips for Stress-Free Trips?

 18. Fly When They Sleep

-One of our best flights ever was an overnight flight from Bangkok to Istanbul—Lila slept most of it, and we arrived only mildly destroyed.
+Red-eye flights are a gamble, but when they work, they WORK.
+One of our best flights ever was an overnight flight from Bangkok to Istanbul, Lila slept most of it, and we arrived only mildly destroyed.
+Afternoon flights often overlap with naps.
+If you have a baby, try feeding during takeoff and landing to help with ear pressure.

-Also, avoid too tight layovers, like less than 1,5 hours.
+Also, avoid too-tight layovers, like less than 1.5 hours.
 You need time for diaper changes, snack emergencies, and bathroom visits with everyone but your carry-on bag.

 💡 Pro tip: Aim for layovers of at least 2 hours for domestic connections and 3 hours for international ones.